Nules84/CI_PP1_NewPK/README.md

 | When viewed on tablets, the contact page has whitespace after the footer | Set min-height for body to 100vh |

 ### Performing tests on various devices
-The website was tested on the following devices:
+The website was tested successfully on the following devices:
-- Lenovo Yoga 2 Pro (both in pc and tablet mode)
-- Honor 20 pro
-- Xiaomi Redmi Note 7

-### Unfixed Bugs

-You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+- Asus laptop 12" monitor
+- HP 17" Desktop monitor
+- Samsung Gallaxy s5 mini phone

+- In addition, the website was tested using Google Chrome Developer Tools Device Toggeling option for all available device options.

 ## Deployment